 Please wait in the front lobby area and call the school phone number.
 An administrator may be away from their desk but they typically travel with a portable phone and can meet you in the front office to receive any medications that you are dropping off.
-In the rare occurrence that you still are unable to reach an admin, please see Ms. Kerry in the Puffins classroom.
 DO NOT LEAVE UNATTENDED AND UNCHECKED MEDICATION IN ANY OFFICE OR ANY CLASSROOM.